HishamParol/HishamParol/README.md

 ### Professional Journey
 ---
-- 5 years of experience in the Data Science/Software Industry.
+- 6 years of experience in the Data Science/Software Industry.
+- Working in a Logistics and Distribution company, Key role in managing, transforming and building data models, data pipelines
 - Worked with Telecom Industry to build a recommendation application to provide subscription services, enhancing the return on marketing investment by 13%.
 - Developed data-driven solution for the Retail Industry to comprehend their market and customers, thus reducing the churn rate by 15%.
 - Created Web application for Energy Company that elevated customer satisfaction score by more than 20%.